realA10001986/Time-Circuits-Display/README.md

 ##### &#9654; Save secondary settings on SD

-If this is checked, secondary settings (volume, alarm, reminder, car mode, exhibition mode) are stored on the SD card.
+If this is checked, secondary settings (volume, alarm, reminder, car mode, exhibition mode) are stored on the SD card (if one is present).
 This helps to minimize write operations to the internal flash memory and to prolong the lifetime of your TCD.
 See [Flash Wear](#flash-wear).

 ## Appendix B: Sensor wiring